 Yet more reasons why you might benefit

-- You'd like to be able to influence people honestly and without manipulation.
+- You'd like to be able to win friends and influence people honestly and without manipulation.

 - You'd like to be able to handle disagreements in an atmosphere of mutual respect and understading, instead of seeing them degenerate into conflict.

 - You need to find a way to persist in getting what you want from people without nagging.

 - You need to know how to negotiate win-win agreements.

 - You need to be able to deal more successfully with difficult or irrational people.

 - You need to be able to oppose people strongly sometimes, but without arguing and without being disrespectful.

 - You need to be more effective and quicker at resolving disputes,

 - You need to be able to disagree without conflict.